How to have a holiday when you have a lifestyle block and how to find an animal babysitter

 SAFE AND SECURE

 We don’t have a lot worth stealing, but I’d like to keep what we have.
 First off, we’ve made sure our yard is visible from the road.
 Privacy is all well and good but I didn’t want a high fence that would-be burglars could hide behind.
-Our yard actually contains over 100 dying Mercedes cars as stock for my husband’s parts business, so cameras and sensors alert us to anyone who tries to self-serve.
+Cameras and sensors alert us to anyone who tries to self-serve.

 We decided a monitored security system would be useless as the response is at least 20 minutes away, so we installed a really loud alarm that even the neighbours can hear.
 They phones us or friends if we are out of range.
 We have a network of neighbours who we can ask to respond, and we do the same for them.
 This system also has a fixed smoke alarm.